eu-digital-identity-wallet/eudi-docs-site/docs/reference-implementation/feature-map.md

 ### Issuance

 This covers applicable issuance flows in alignment with OpenID4VCI.
-Expand to explore detailed functional specifications for the 'Issuance' capabilities.
+Expand to explore detailed functional specifications for the "Issuance" capabilities.

-The 'Issuance' functionality is aligned with the OpenID4VCI protocol and is continuously updated to align with the [evolving standards and protocols](https://github.com/eu-digital-identity-wallet/eudi-wallet-reference-implementation-roadmap/issues/77){:target="_blank"}.
+The "Issuance" functionality is aligned with the OpenID4VCI protocol and is continuously updated to align with the [evolving standards and protocols](https://github.com/eu-digital-identity-wallet/eudi-wallet-reference-implementation-roadmap/issues/77){:target="_blank"}.

 | Feature | Description | Status |